 python-registry is a pure Python module for reading from Windows Registry files (NTUSER.DAT, userdiff, etc.).
 It exposes a high level interface analogous to the MSDN APIs, and a low level interface for working with the internal structure of the Registry.

-A Linux & Windows GUI to enable the rapid selection and subsequent MD5, SHA1, SHA256 or SHA512 hashing of files, either individually or recursively throughout a folder structure, single text strings and, when used on Linux, physical or logical disks.
+A Linux & Windows GUI to enable the rapid selection and subsequent MD5, SHA1, SHA256 or SHA512 hashing of files, either individually or recursively throughout a folder structure, of text, of single files, and (since v.2.4.0) physical disks.
 The tool was designed for practitioners wanting to easily hash files in Linux but without the understanding of command line tools like sha1sum.
 It is also available for Windows.

 The RegRipper is an open-source application for extracting, correlating, and displaying specific information from Registry hive files from the Windows NT (2000, XP, 2003, Vista) family of operating systems.